jnfrap/TicTacToe/README.md

 # TicTacToe

-A simple TicTactToe game I did in a few days using Angular 16.
+A simple TicTacToe game I did in a few days using Angular 16.

 ## How to launch